SOMAS2020/SOMAS2020/docs/SETUP.md

 ## Repo

 1. Each team will work off a fork of the main repo.
 Your team is responsible for all development happening in the fork, and are responsible to keep your own fork up-to-date, as well as to pull in changes to the main repo periodically.
+(Remember to give your teammates _write access_ to the fork!)

 2. Your team's fork must pass CI + infrastructure team code reviews before it can be merged into the main repo.
 Make sure you detail your changes succinctly in your PR, and _KEEP DIFFS SMALL_.
 Infra might not need to read every line, but having small reviews to do is helpful.
 Again, DO NOT TOUCH CODE YOU'RE NOT SUPPOSED TO.